-We are no longer accepting applications for the 2014 season.
+We are currently accepting applications for the 2015 season.

-Please contact us in the fall if you are interested in an apprenticeship for the 2015 season.
+Please contact us now if you are interested in the Assistant Manager position or an apprenticeship for the 2015 season.

 Each year, Colchester Farm CSA offers apprenticeships to individuals interested in gaining hands-on experience in sustainable vegetable production and the marketing of produce through a Community Supported Agriculture project and local farmers' markets.

-For the 2014 season, we will have a team of 3 full season apprentices (April through the end of November) and one summer apprentice (3 months: late May-late Aug).
-We will also have a year-round advanced apprentice/education coordinator who started mid-February.
+For the 2015 season, we will have a team of 3 full season apprentices (April through the end of November) and one summer apprentice (3 months: late May-late Aug).
+We are also looking for a full-time year-round assistant manager.

 Apprentices are offered a stipend, on-farm housing, and access to farm produce and eggs.
 Kitchen facilities, bathrooms, and a general living space will be shared.
 Apprentices will have their own rooms.

 More information is available in our Guide for Colchester Farm CSA Apprentices (pdf).

 In 2015, we are planning to partner with Future Harvest and host one or two trainees of their Beginning Farmer Training Program.
 We have hopes that this program will help provide a more extensive training experience for our apprentices who are interested in going on to run their own operations.
 If you are interested in apprenticing with us for the full season, have farming experience, and plan to start your own farming operation this may be a good match for you.
 Applications for 2015 are currently being accepted, and they hope to select trainees by the holidays.
 For more information about the program, please visit their website.

 Learn more about the experience of past Colchester Farm CSA apprentices.

 Allie Welsh's blog where she recorded her experiences as an apprentice during the 2005 season or Ali Linthicum's blog who was an apprentice with us in 2008.